CoderDojoZH/workshops/lua-love/tutorial/learning-love.md

 end
 ~~~

+The `love.update()` callback function checks if one of the following five keys have been pressed:

+- `Esc`
+- `←` or `a`
+- `→` or `d`

+When the `Esc` key is pressed, `update()` sends a `quit` event to the LÖVE engine.
+The program will quit and the window gets closed.

-Our `love.update()` callback function first checks if the `ESC` key is pressed and send a `quit` event to the LÖVE engine if that is the case.
-If the arrow keys or `a` or `d` are pressed the player's `x` position is modified.
+Pressing the arrow keys or `a` or `d` modifies the `x` position of the player.
 The next time LÖVE calls `love.draw()` the boat will be drawn in a different location.

-Each movement of the player is calculated by multiplying the `player.speed` member variable field by the "delta-time" (`dt`) variable that LÖVE is giving us as parameter to the `love.update()` function. `dt` is the time elapsed since the last time LÖVE has called `love.update()` and is used to make the game run at the same pace on computers with different speeds.
-It is a very small number.
-We have set `player.speed` to the value of 150.
-This means that in one second we will move the player left or right 150 pixels.
-Because the computer is calling `love.update()` many hundreds of times in a second we move the player only by the proportional amount of the 150 pixels in each update.
-To make the boat move faster you need to change the variable so that it moves a greater distance in pixels in a second.
-That is, modify the value of `player = { .... speed = 150 ...}` to perhaps 250.
+Each movement of the player is calculated by multiplying the `player.speed` member variable by the "delta-time" (`dt`) variable that LÖVE is giving us as parameter to the `love.update()` function.
+`dt` is the time elapsed since the last time LÖVE has called `love.update()` and is used to make the game run at the same pace on computers with different speeds.
+`dt` is a very small number.
+In our code, `player.speed` is 150: This means that in one second the player will move left or right by 150 pixels.
+Because the computer is calling `love.update()` many hundreds of times in a second we move the player will move only one small amount of the 150 pixels for each update.
+To make the boat move faster change the `speed` variable so that it moves a greater distance in pixels in a second.
+As an example, you can try to modify the value of `player = { .... speed = 150 ...}` to a bigger value like 250.

 ## A Bug!

 After each modification of your code, you should run the game and test if the changes have the expected result.
 If you have done so, you will have noticed that the boat can "sail" out of the window!

-When a movmement key is pressed, we must make sure that the boat cannot go over the border.
-We can use the `math.max()` function to ensure that the boat's `x` value is never smaller than `0`.
-Likewise we can use and `math.min()` to prevent the boat leaving the window beyond the window's width on the right side.
-We must also account width of the boat itself.
+When a movmement key is pressed, we must ensure that the boat cannot go over the border.
+With the `math.max()` function we ensure that the boat's `x` value is never smaller than `0`.
+Likewise with `math.min()` we prevent the boat from leaving the window on the right side.
+We must also take into account the width of the boat itself.
 This is our modified `love.update(dt)` callback function:

 ~~~.lua
 --[[